GOP lawmakers accuse Fed of being lax before bank failure

 In response to the crisis, some Democrats are calling for stricter bank regulations.
 Specifically, they want to undo a law, championed by the Trump administration five years ago, that rolled back the strictest regulations on all but the very biggest banks — those with assets of more than $250 billion.

-The 2018 law allowed the Fed to apply tougher oversight on a case-by-case basis of banks with assets between $100 billion and $250 billion, a category that included both Silicon Valley Bank and Signature Bank.
+The 2018 law allowed the Fed to apply tougher oversight only on a case-by-case basis of banks with assets between $100 billion and $250 billion, a category that included both Silicon Valley Bank and Signature Bank.
 The Fed official who oversees bank regulation, Michael Barr, agreed Wednesday that the Fed had had ”substantial discretion″ to deal with Silicon Valley Bank.

 The Fed is conducting its own review of its supervision of Silicon Valley Bank, due May 1.
-Barr said the review would look into why Fed officials weren’t able to have the problems fixed before the bank failed.
+Barr said the review would, among other things, look into why Fed officials couldn’t compel the bank’s management to fix the problems.

 Before enacting tough new regulations on banks, said Rep. Blaine Luetkemeyer, a Missouri Republican, “How about enforcing the existing ones first?”